 - Stockton to Ontario, CA moved more loads last week, but for less money, with rates down 13¢ to $1.63.
 Ontario to Stockton added 3¢ to $2.74.

 An interesting side note about Ontario, CA. That market is not far inland from L.A., and it's often associated with agriculture, but it is home to a lot of warehouses and distribution centers for dry goods, as well.
-That boosted Ontario to the #2 spot among the highest-volume markets for dry van freight in 2019.
+That boosted Ontario to the #2 spot among the highest-volume markets for dry van loads in 2019.
 Ontario is also #3 on the reefer market list.
 For the rest of the story, see the list of 2019 Top 10 Freight Markets.

 RELATED: Reefer rates stay hot in January